emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 Before use ensure that you have all the required files

-- Tool for generating the necessary certificates: `/usr/share/elasticsearch/utils/tlstool/tlstool.sh`;
+- Tool for generating the necessary certificates: `/usr/share/logserver/utils/tlstool/tlstool.sh`;
-- Logstash utilities:
+- Network Probe utilities:

     ```conf
       ./integrations/masteragent/conf.d/masteragent {01-input-agents.conf, 050-filter-agents.conf, 100-output-agents.conf}